 Silver Springs Elementary, Northville, MIMelissa Hunt

 Principal, Silver Springs Elementary, Northville, MI

 It all started when a few teachers decided to pilot The Leader in Me in their classrooms.
-Their passion was contagious and the parents of students in those classrooms wanted to share their experiences.
-Staff and a key group of parents attended Leadership Days at other schools, and everyone was excited to see the process engrained in an entire school.
-Rather than relying on the PTA, the parents brainstormed ideas with the end result being the creation of a Dad’s Club.
-Several dads already had the desire to become more involved in the school and this gave them a mission.
-Their primary role for the first year was raising money for The Leader in Me.
+Their passion was contagious and the parents of students in those classrooms began to see positive changes in their children.
+Staff and a key group of parents attended “Leadership Days” at other schools, and everyone was excited to see the process in action.
+Once they decided that The Leader in Me was what Silver Springs needed, they united around a common goal: raising at least $35,000 for first-year implementation.

-- The Wine/Beer Tasting and Silent Auction takes the most work but Melissa will tell you it is well worth it, “I wouldn’t take this away from the fundraising experience.
-If something takes a lot of work to pull off, it’s going to unite a group of parents and teachers and you are going to have to have those public victories of win-win and synergy.”
-Silent auction items are donated by community business and individuals ranging from a vacation, tickets to local professional sporting events, a wine basket, lunch with the Principal, artwork created by the students, a local car dealership offered ‘drive a Ford Mustang for four weeks’ in exchange for parking the Mustang in front of the school.
-To get started the Dad’s Club compiled a list of business where families work so there is already a connection to the school; a great way to start the conversation.
-In the beginning it was the parents and teachers asking for donations; this is now done by the students.
+The most effective fundraiser of the year was a community-wide silent auction.
+Although it was a lot of work, Melissa considers the project well worth the effort: “I wouldn’t take this away from the fundraising experience.
+If something takes a lot of work to pull off, it’s going to unite a group of parents and teachers and you are going to have those public victories of win-win and synergy.”Parents, teachers, and students contacted businesses and individuals who donated auction items including a vacation, tickets to local sporting events, a wine basket, lunch with the principal, artwork created by the students, and an opportunity to drive a Ford Mustang for a month.
+Overall the school raised $16,000 through this event.